 Online lessons are best for students who have a solid ability to read notes or have a companion that can assist with corrections.

-How to participate in lessons?
+How do I participate in online lessons?

 - Apple Mac: https://zoom.us/client/latest/Zoom.pkg